-Where children of all ages play together - good play spaces avoid segregating children based on age or ability and are laid out so that equipment and features can be used by a wide range of children.
+- a successful community engagement process will help create a site that the community likes and which meets its needs.
+Children of all ages play together - good play spaces avoid segregating children based on age or ability and are laid out so that equipment and features can be used by a wide range of children.

-Designed to enable children to stretch and challenge themselves in every way good play spaces are designed and constructed using sustainable materials and maintained to encourage different play experiences.

-Children and young people need opportunities to experience challenge and excitement in their play.
+Designed to enable children to stretch and challenge themselves in every way -Children and young people need opportunities to experience challenge and excitement in their play.